MAD-I-T/magento-actions/README.md

 # usage

-To use this action your repository must respect similar scaffolding to the following:
+To use this action your git repository must respect similar scaffolding to the following (or you can use the [install action](#install-magento-action)):

 ```bash
 ├── .github